How to Drink Good Wine on a Budget

 You just need to know what to look for.

-20-30 something year old women make up the demographic that drinks the most wine, but has the least amount of disposable income to spend on said wine.
+Twenty-to-thirty-something-year-old women make up the demographic that drinks the most wine but often has the least amount of disposable income to spend on said wine.
 The result?
-A lot of us drinking god-awful bottles of Merlot and wondering where our brunch money went.
+A lot of us drinking god-awful bottles of merlot and wondering where our brunch money went.

-In the overly complicated world of wine, price isn’t always an indication of quality.
-Meaning, you don’t have to be shelling out $30-$40 to enjoy a high-quality and delicious bottle of wine.
-Enter the concept of value driven wine regions.
-Though their winemaking traditions may be centuries old, these regions have yet to cultivate the clout that typically sends prices skyward for various reasons.
-For you, the consumer, this means that you’re able to buy some amazing wine from your local wine shop for under twenty bucks—i.e. a fraction of the cost of a Bordeaux.
+In the complicated world of wine, price isn’t always an indication of quality.
+Meaning, you don’t have to be shelling out $30–$40 to enjoy a high-quality and delicious bottle of wine.
+Enter the concept of value-driven wine regions.
+Though their wine-making traditions may be centuries old, these regions have yet to cultivate the clout that typically sends prices skyward for various reasons.
+For you, the consumer, this means that you’re able to buy some amazing wine from your local wine shop for under twenty bucks—i.e., a fraction of the cost of a Bordeaux.

 The Loire Valley, France

-Varietals to Look For: Tinta Roriz (a.k.a.
-Tempranillo—smokey, sexy, tobacco notes), Alvarinho (off-dry stone fruit and petrol flavors).
+Varietals to look for: Tinta Roriz (aka Tempranillo—smoky, sexy tobacco notes), Alvarinho (off-dry stone fruit and petrol flavors).

-For a while there (okay, a long while) trying to find a good-quality bottle of Chilean wine was difficult, to say the least.
-Although the tradition of Chilean winemaking dates back to the 16th century, a lack of technology and resources made “quantity over quality” the motto.
+For a while there (OK, a long while), trying to find a good-quality bottle of Chilean wine was difficult, to say the least.
+Although the tradition of Chilean wine making dates back to the 16th century, a lack of technology and resources made “quantity over quality” the motto.
 In recent years, a mass amount of foreign investing in the Chilean wine industry has made quality and exports soar.
-Chile is a gem in the wine world that is still working it’s way back from the near dead.
+Chile is a gem in the wine world that is still working its way back from the near dead.
 Good thing for you, the wine world likes an underdog.

-Varietals to Look For: Cabernet Sauvignon (dark chocolate, plum notes), Chenin Blanc (mineral driven, honey flavors that will make you open up and say “ahhhh, yes please”).
+Varietals to look for: Cabernet Sauvignon (dark chocolate, plum notes), Chenin Blanc (mineral-driven honey flavors that will make you open up and say “aah, yes please”).